telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/numpages-fields.md

 ## Inserting

-Inserting a this field is easily achieved through the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%})'s __InsertField()__ method.
+Inserting this field is easily achieved through the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%})'s __InsertField()__ method.
 It accepts code as first argument and result as second argument.

 __Example 1__ demonstrates how you can insert a NumPages field.